Zavioer/Sokoban/README.md

 # Sokoban

-Application which is a project for the Motorola Science Cup competition.
+Sokoban game - a project prepared for the Motorola Science Cup competition.

-This is a game whose goal is to move and place crates in the warehouse to the designated positions playing as a warehouse worker.
+The goal of this game is to place crates in dedicated positions in the warehouse.
+A player acts as a warehouse worker who moves the crates around.
--  A warehouse is a board that consists of a layout of fields.
+-  A warehouse is represented by a board that consist of a layout of fields.
--  Warehouse keeper controlled by a player can move vertically or horizontally (never diagonally).
+-  Warehouse keeper controlled by a player can move vertically or horizontally (diagonal moves are not allowed).
 -  He can only push one box, and cannot pull or pass through it.
 -  The warehouseman's task is to move the boxes to all designated positions - the boxes can only be moved individually.